MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/asset-capture-add-users.md

 To complete the steps in this article, you need:

-* **A Dynamics 365 Remote Assist subscription**.
-The subscription enables you to assign licenses to users you want to give access to Dynamics 365 Remote Assist.
+- **A Dynamics 365 Remote Assist subscription**.
+The subscription enables you to assign licenses to users.

-* **The ability to manage user licenses in the Microsoft 365 admin center**.
+- **The ability to manage user licenses in the Microsoft 365 admin center**.
 To manage user licenses, you need to have an admin role for the Microsoft 365 admin center.

-* **Admin access to the environment Dynamics 365 Remote Assist is installed in**.
+- **Admin access to the environment Dynamics 365 Remote Assist is installed in**.
 You'll be managing security roles for users in the environment.
 A system administrator role (typically a Power Apps admin, Global admin, or Dynamics 365 admin) is required in the environment you're managing.

 ## Assign Dynamics 365 Remote Assist licenses